slab/quill/docs/api/contents.md

 ### getText

 Retrieves the string contents of the editor.
+Note even when Quill is empty, there is still a blank line in the editor, so `getText` will return '\n'.

 **Methods**